AdobeDocs/target.pt-BR/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cmp-privacy-and-general-data-protection-regulation.md

 ---

-# Normas de privacidade e proteção de dados {#privacy-and-general-data-protection-regulation-gdpr}
+# Regras de privacidade e proteção de dados {#privacy-and-general-data-protection-regulation-gdpr}

-Informações sobre o Regulamento geral de proteção de dados da União Europeia (RGPD), a Lei de privacidade do consumidor da Califórnia (CCPA) e outros requisitos de privacidade internacionais e como esses regulamentos afetam sua organização e o Adobe Target.
+Informações sobre o Regulamento Geral de Proteção de Dados da União Europeia (RGPD), o Ato de Privacidade do Consumidor da Califórnia (CCPA) e outros requisitos internacionais de privacidade, e como essas regulamentações afetam sua organização e o Adobe Target.

 ## Privacy and General Data Protection Regulation (GDPR) overview {#topic_DE567ECB6C944695AEE5073889F1AEA9}

-Em 25 de maio de 25 18, o RGPD da União Europeia entrou em vigor.
+Em 25 de maio de 2018, o RGPD da União Europeia entrou em vigor.
 Para obter mais informações sobre o que isso significa para você, consulte [GDPR e seus negócios](https://www.adobe.com/privacy/general-data-protection-regulation.html).

 When [!DNL Adobe] is providing software and services to an enterprise, [!DNL Adobe] is acting as a Data Processor for any personal data it processes and stores as part of providing these services.
 As a Data Processor, [!DNL Adobe] processes personal data in accordance with your company's permission and instructions (for example, as set out in your agreement with [!DNL Adobe]).

 As the Data Controller, you determine the personal data that [!DNL Adobe] processes and stores on your behalf.
 If you use [!DNL Adobe Experience Cloud] solutions, [!DNL Adobe] might host personal data for you, depending on the solutions you use and the information you choose to send to your [!DNL Adobe Experience Cloud] account.
 Para obter uma lista detalhada de exemplos, consulte [Privacidade na Adobe Experience Cloud](https://www.adobe.com/privacy/marketing-cloud.html#collect).

-[!DNL Adobe Experience Cloud] fornecer apis PRONTAS para o RGPD para controladores de dados que permitem concluir as seguintes tarefas:
+[!DNL Adobe Experience Cloud] forneça APIs prontas para RGPD para Controladores de dados que permitem concluir as seguintes tarefas:

 * Acessar informações do titular de dados armazenadas no [!DNL Target]
 * Excluir informações do titular de dados armazenadas no [!DNL Target]